 Who should consider Personal Capital

-If you are a socially conscious investor, Personal Capital can help you create an investment strategy to restrict certain businesses or industries according to your preferences.
+If you are a socially conscious investor, Personal Capital offers an investment strategy that restricts certain businesses or industries based on their ESG rankings.

 Personal Capital fees and features